openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 _Note: "Activity" is defined as recent, sustained contributions during the past 90 days.
 Contributions can include, but are not limited to, participation in meetings, issues or pull-requests, editing documentation, community management, marketing, organizing events, as well as similar activities as they relate to the OpenJS Foundation and its member projects._

-## Approving Project Charters
+## Approving Project Charters and Project Progression Updates

-Per the [CPC charter section 5][], the voting CPC members are responsible for approving project charters and changes to them.
+Per the [CPC charter section 5][], the voting CPC members are responsible for approving new project charters and changes to them along with changes to a [project's stage][stages].

 Approval of the initial charter or changes to an existing charter will be requested by opening an issue requesting approval in the cross-project-council [repository][cpc repo].

+Approval of a stage change will be requested by opening a pull request changing the stage of the project in the [README.md][README] of the cross-project-council [repository][cpc repo].

 The request is approved when:

 * There are no outstanding objections
 * There are two or more approvals by voting CPC members
 * The board has been consulted in the case of substantial changes
-* The issue has been open for at least 14 days
+* The issue or pull request has been open for at least 14 days

 ## Merging PRs into this Repository